-I arrived in Oakland in March just in time to shelter in place in a congenial retirement community near, and yet now quite far, from my grandsons.
+I arrived in Oakland in March just in time to shelter in place in a congenial retirement community near from my grandsons.
 We still cannot visit or have visitors in our apartments.
 Like so much of the world, we are all in masks (or should be) for the foreseeable future.
 But what has surprised me the most, coming from a tropical climate, is that it still has not rained.
 I think of Dick Wick Hall, my grandfather who loved the desert landscape in western Arizona, as did his daughter, Jane.
 Yet it was so important to his Oregon wife, Daysie Sutton Hall, that the family travel to Venice or Manhattan Beach, California, every summer to escape the dry, dry climate.
 California is really dry now, too.
 But it’s important to be closer to family despite the restrictions on getting together.
 Once the pandemic hit, adjustment to this whole new world became a full time project.
 Finally, I’ve been able to get stacked file boxes on shelves so they are accessible; I look forward to writing more posts.

-Alice remains optimistic though, as winter approaches, there is less and less morning sun on the east-facing balcony.
+Alice remains optimistic though, as winter approaches, even though there is less and less morning sun on the east-facing balcony.
 In the past two days, four incipient blooms have appeared.
 Soon her first one (pictured here) will open completely.
 E Pluribus Unum.
 She knows how to do that well.
 But do we?

 This post is to send heartfelt wishes to my readers for good health and serenity as our strife-ridden nation enters a time in which we must find more common ground.
 Our survival depends on it.
 Perhaps we may learn something from Alice.

-*Thank you to my neighbor, Peggy Little, an expert on geraniums among other things.
 More about this Super Moon plant may be found here.